detnsw-sydtech/High-Security-Flask-PWA-Repo-Template/docs/project/db_modelling.md

 src/app/extensions.py
 ```

+The app factory imports models so Flask‑Migrate can detect them.

+You must ensure:

+- new models are defined in ```src/app/db/models.py```

+- the file is imported in the app factory (already handled in the template)

+This ensures migrations pick up all models automatically.

 **NOTES:**

 **SQL** is an abbreviation for Structured Query Language and it is the common language used to interact with databases.